 (Annuitants only) If Medicare is the primary insurance, your provider must submit claims to Medicare first.
 Once Medicare processes the claim(s), Medicare will send you a quarterly Medicare Summary Notice (MSN).

 Health Plan Medicare:

 You must be enrolled in Medicare Parts A and B to be eligible for the IYC Medicare Advantage plan.
 You should keep your Medicare card in a safe place, but you should not show it when you receive health care services, as the the IYC Medicare Advantage plan will be primary for your service.
 See question: If I have Medicare as my primary coverage, how are my benefits coordinated?

 Pharmacy Benefit Manager:

-However, if you choose to enroll in a Medicare Part D plan other than the Navitus MedicareRx (PDP) plan, your supplemental wrap coverage, which is part of your State of Wisconsin Group Health Insurance Program pharmacy benefits will be considered secondary.
+However, if you choose, or are required to enroll in a Medicare Part D plan other than the Navitus MedicareRx (PDP) plan, your supplemental wrap coverage, which is part of your State of Wisconsin Group Health Insurance Program pharmacy benefits will be considered secondary.
 You should be prepared to file the secondary claims manually through Navitus.
 Contact Navitus or visit their website for more information on filing manual claims.
 Refer to the Medicare Part D Information section for more details.

 Medicare Part B pharmacy claims are covered under the supplemental wrap coverage benefit.
 For specific information on Medicare Part B pharmacy coverage and Part B claims processing, see the plan description page for Navitus™ Health Solutions.